Last Updated on 2 December 2025 by Cycloscope

 Since it is operated as a non-profit organization, the site has been described as a “less-capitalist alternative” to CouchSurfing.
 After Couchsurfing International Inc., which operates Couchsurfing.com, became a for-profit organization in 2011, some members urged others to join BeWelcome.
 Registration is free.

 Members can contact each other for information about the offered accommodation and to request to stay.
-After the guest completes a stay, the host and guest have the option of leaving references for each other which are posted publicly, providing for an online reputation, just like on Couchsurfing.
+After the guest completes a stay, the host and guest can leave references for each other, which are posted publicly and contribute to their online reputation, just like on Couchsurfing.

 Staydu